carlware/micro-service/README.md

 In the "cli" folder are the commands that can be used with this service.

 ### internal
-Our main code resides in this folder.
+The main code resides in this folder.

 ### QA
-Our QA test will be inside this folder.
+The QA tests will be inside this folder.

 ### tools
 This is where are the tools needed for compile and test our code.